Leap and the Net Will Appear!

 My professional background is with the not-for-profit sector where I worked as an editor, an administrator, and in publicity and P.R.
-Working with Ontario Nature (it was then the Federation of Ontario Naturalists) began my love of the natural world and has been the underpinning of my life.
+Working with Ontario Nature (it was then the Federation of Ontario Naturalists) inspired my love of the natural world and has been the underpinning of my life.
 I attended the Kyoto climate change summit on a contract with ICLEI (International Council for Local Environmental Initiatives).
 I also worked with a co-operative theatre company (Tamahnous Theatre in Vancouver), and children’s media (OWL magazines, books and television).
 When I moved here, I was a freelance writer and editor.
 Then I happily found work as the manager of the Northumberland Orchestra & Choir (a wonderful group of dedicated amateur musicians), then as administrator of Hospice Northumberland.

 When I left Hospice, “Smallbones Studio of Home Arts & Sustainable Living” was born.
 One of my favourite maxims is “Leap and the net will appear” (I’ve had it on my bulletin board for decades).
 I leapt.
 I began making natural, healthful and sustainable alternatives for the items that we use every day, things such as a simple bar of soap, and I was also a chair caner.
 Then I opened a tiny shop in my front parlour.
-This website began in 2007.
+This website/blog began in 2007.
 In October 2018, at almost 70, I finally decided to retire my shop!

 Simple living and becoming more “green”

 I love gardening — from organically grown vegetables and berries to native forbes, shrubs and trees.
 And, of course, there’s my “Sally Garden” devoted to beautifully coloured willows for basketry.
 The plan is to eventually delve into willow art and basketry.
 I’ve always wanted to experiment with living willow structures.
 Apart from the gardens, I mow very little ‘lawn’.
 I cut paths and one small section near the pond.
 A vegetarian since 1984 and vegan since 2010, I’m expanding the veg and herb gardens every year.